marcosatsf/PWMan/README.md

 # PWMan
 A password manager written in Python language which helps you create, read, update and delete (CRUD) \
-passwords from a file.
+passwords from a encrypted file.

-## Firsts Steps
+## First Steps
-Set a key to access the manager and be used as key to en/decryption on `.env` file. \
-Remember to hash (SHA256) this key first, before copy+paste to env. variable.
+Set an access key and an username.
+This access key will be requested once you start this program.

 ## Running manager
 Just execute like a python program: \
 `python pwman.py` \
-After it's necessary to input the same key that you hashed before, but now, in raw string.
-Doing that, you're now able to access the manager console, and add, modify, remove and check your stored passwords. \
+Use your access key and you're able to access the manager console, hence this, add, modify, remove and check your stored passwords. \
 *All passwords are stored encrypted on `pws.data` file